wp-plugins/pods/readme.txt

 == Description ==

-Check out http://podsframework.org/ for our User Guide, Forums, and other resources to help you develop with Pods.
+Check out http://pods.io/ for our User Guide, Forums, and other resources to help you develop with Pods.

-= Introduction (new!) =
+= Introduction =
 [youtube http://www.youtube.com/watch?v=tkBDNOAQJxg]

 = Content types that evolve with your needs =